Xilinx/kria-bist/docs/src/modules/pwm.md

 ## Overview

-This test module verifies the PWM functionality on Kria starter kits.
+This test module verifies the PWM functionality on the AMD Kria&trade; starter kits.

 ## Tests

-The PWM module contains a single functional test which requires user input.
+The PWM module contains a single functional test, which requires user input.
-This test prompts the user to reduce the fan speed.
-It then reduces the fan speed by writing a small value to the pwm device that the fan is connected to.
+This test prompts you to reduce the fan speed.
+It then reduces the fan speed by writing a small value to the pwm device to which the fan is connected.
 The user is then asked to verify that the fan is spinning at a slower speed.
 If it is, the fan is set back to the max speed by writing a value of 255 to the pwm device.
-The user is then asked to verify that the fan is spinning at full speed and if the user confirms, the test passes.
-If at any point in this flow, the user indicates that the fan is not behaving as expected, the test fails.
+You are then asked to verify that the fan is spinning at full speed and if you confirm, the test passes.
+If at any point in this flow, you indicate that the fan is not behaving as expected, the test fails.

 ## Test Execution

-Example commands for this module are provided below (KV260):
+The example commands for this module are provided below (KV260):

 ```bash
 pytest-3 --board kv260 -m pwm		// Run all tests in this module